CBS Evening News: John Dickerson and Maurice DuBois (2025)

-Production returned to studio 47 at the CBS Broadcast Center in New York City, with a new studio using a three-sided video wall.
-The theme music adopted in 2022 was also dropped, with the original version of the Trivers-Myers theme reinstated.
+Production returned to studio 47 at the CBS Broadcast Center in New York City, with a new studio using a three-sided LED video wall that displayed both graphics and digital scenery.
+The theme music adopted in 2022 was also dropped, with the original version of the Trivers-Myers theme reinstated a second time.
 Alongside the new Evening News, CBS also announced that it would introduce a half-hour extension—CBS Evening News Plus—anchored by Dickerson, which premiered two weeks later on February 10, 2025.
-The program features several additional key segments, such as "The Interview", and "In Depth".
 Similarly to CBS Mornings Plus (a similar extension of CBS Mornings that premiered in September 2024), the program streamed on CBS News 24/7, and aired on selected CBS owned-and-operated stations (predominantly on the West Coast) alongside the main program.

 By February 12, 2025, the new format began to see changes, including some broadcasts featuring a more traditional "tease" in the introduction, or leading with conventional, headline-based packages in the opening block rather than immediately beginning with a long-form story.
 On April 22, 2025, Owens resigned from CBS News; amid ongoing legal action from President Donald Trump over a story broadcast on 60 Minutes during the lead-up to the 2024 presidential election, Owens believed he could no longer "make independent decisions based on what was right for 60 Minutes."

 In October 2025, amid changes to CBS News under new parent company Paramount Skydance, Dickerson announced that he would depart the division at the end of the year.
-In addition, as part of staff cuts by Paramount Skydance, CBS Evening News Plus was cancelled.
+In addition, as part of staff cuts by Paramount Skydance and the installation of Bari Weiss as editor-in-chief of CBS News.
+CBS Evening News Plus was also cancelled.